Tax-free income in India: Explore 10 such sources to earn

 How is ₹7 lakhs income tax-free?

-In India, you do not need to pay tax in India if your annual income is ₹7 lakhs or a little over thanks to the deductions in the old regime and the tax rebates in the new regime.
+In India, you do not need to pay tax if your annual income is ₹7 lakhs as per the tax rebates and the stipulations in the new regime.

 Which income does not attract any tax?